gabledata/tutorial/docs/cli.md

 ## Step 2: Registering Data Assets

-Included in this tutorial are two Protobuf files and one Avro file which we will register as data assets.
+Included in this tutorial are many different data assets including database tables and event schemas.
+For event schemas, there are two Protobuf files and one Avro file which we will register as data assets.

 1. First, register the two Protobuf files with the following command: